zuplo/docs/docs/articles/cli.md

 npm install @zuplo/cli -g
 ```

-Upgrading to the lastest version can be done by running:
+Upgrading to the latest version can be done by running:

 ```bash
 npm install @zuplo/cli@latest -g